SyedSameerRizvi/Next-Word-Prediction/README.md

 * `next_word_lstm.keras`: Pre-trained LSTM model for next word prediction.
 * `next_word_gru.keras`: Pre-trained GRU model for next word prediction.
 * `tokenizer.pkl`: Tokenizer used to preprocess the input sequences for both models

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue if you find any bugs or want to improve the app.